gardener/gardener/docs/extensions/worker.md

 In the `.spec.pools[]` field the desired worker pools are listed.
 In the above example, one pool with machine type `m4.large` and `min=3`, `max=5` machines shall be spread over two availability zones (`eu-west-1b`, `eu-west-1c`).
 This information together with the infrastructure status must be used to determine the proper configuration for the machine classes.

+The `spec.pools[].machineControllerManager` field allows to configure the settings for machine-controller-manager component.
+Providers must populate these settings on worker-pool to the related [fields](https://github.com/gardener/machine-controller-manager/blob/master/kubernetes/machine_objects/machine-deployment.yaml#L30-L34) in MachineDeployment.

 When seeing such a resource your controller must make sure that it deploys the machine-controller-manager next to the control plane in the seed cluster.
 After that, it must compute the desired machine classes and the desired machine deployments.